 To HqO, these revelations make perfect sense.
 We’ve long since identified the shift in CRE market value from B2B to B2C: buildings and their locations alone are not enough to help owners and property teams succeed.
 Rather, in our current experience economy, the most value can be achieved through focusing on the people who occupy office buildings.
 This notion is why we first coined the term “tenant experience,” and have been helping CRE leaders succeed in this category ever since.

 The more landlords and property teams engage with CRE’s digital transformation, the more proptech real estate enhancements will serve as a differentiating factor to help attract and retain tenants and generate value.
 As the industry navigates this relatively new journey, property teams will get the highest return on investment (ROI) through connecting their otherwise disparate building systems in a singular, easy-to-use location.
 Fortunately, the HqOS™ end-to-end operating system provides CRE owners with a leap in the right direction.
 The three layers of HqOS — which include our Marketplace, Tenant Experience Platform, and the Digital Grid™ — work seamlessly together to produce compounding positive results for any portfolio.

-To learn more about our latest industry insights, download a free copy of our industry outlook: The State of Tenant Experience in 2021.
+To learn more about our latest industry insights, download a free copy of our 2022 report: The 2022 Tenant Engagement Report.